Newport’s Clean Water Journey: From Combined Sewer Overflow to Integration

 Total Enterococci Exceedances: 0

-Enterococci Exceedances Associated w/ Rainfall (No CSO Event): 0
+Exceedances Associated with Rainfall (No CSO Event): 0

 Total Samples Collected: 510